(1 poor, 2 so-so, 3 good, 4 great)

 ANTAGONIST: And you don't have any idea who is behind the simulation?

 PROTAGONIST: So what the heck are we gonna do?

 ANTAGONIST: Honestly, I’d recommend doing nothing.
 After all, what could anybody really do with this information?

 PROTAGONIST: I’m inclined to agree with you.
 I mean - hey - letting the world know would just annoy people, right?

 ANTAGONIST: Alright, that settles it then.
-Now, I don’t want to sound rude, but I will have to kick you out of here before Sara comes back.
+Now look, I don’t want to sound rude, but I will have to kick you out of here before Sara comes back.

 PROTAGONIST: So a threesome is out of the question?